georgejerzy/russian-trolls/README.md

 - It would be quite time consuming to extract proper data over Twitter API, thus I've decided to use already extracted blob of tweets as samples: https://archive.org/download/archiveteam-twitter-stream-2017-09
--   one can use `download_data.sh` script to download the extenal blob
+-   one can use `download_data.sh` script to be informed where to placed off-line provide data and to download automatically the extenal blob

 4. Preprocessing
 - to make training easier, a ready-to-use dataset csv file with both classes